 Engaging in Work Activities: Broad Boundaries

-Business travel—even during periods of time when an employee is not working but is away from home for work-related purposes—can also be covered.
+Business travel—even during periods when an employee is not working but is away from home for work-related purposes—can also be covered.
 Issues of fact, however, can arise when out-of-town travel involves both business and personal components.
-Time when an employee is not working but is on company premises for the benefit of his or her employer (such as dining at an employee cafeteria) is also generally within the scope of the statute.
-On the other hand, injuries that occur on an employee’s ordinary commute to and from work and home are not considered to be work related; neither are any injuries sustained while an employee is on an unpaid break and away from the workplace, even if he or she is returning imminently to the worksite.
+The time when an employee is not working but is on company premises for the benefit of his or her employer (such as dining at an employee cafeteria) is also generally within the scope of the statute.
+On the other hand, injuries that occur on an employee’s ordinary commute to and from work and home are not considered to be work-related; neither are any injuries sustained while an employee is on an unpaid break and away from the workplace, even if he or she is returning imminently to the worksite.